simonmichael/hledger/hledger/hledger.m4.md

     equity:unrealised-gain                                        $100
 ```

-`--verbose-tags` also shows the lot posting classifications, useful for troubleshooting:
+Add `--verbose-tags` to also see the lot posting classifications (ptype tags), useful for troubleshooting:
 ```
 $ hledger print desc:sell -x --verbose-tags
 2026-03-01 sell some (FIFO, selects oldest lot first)